PaoloEstorm/Arpmini/README.md

     Song Mode: Allows the user to chain up to 8 combinations of 4 recorded patterns, in any desired order.
     Live Mode: Allows the playback of 4 different patterns, each assigned to one of the 4 buttons on Arpmini+.
 When a button is pressed, the associated pattern is played, and it will change when another button is pressed; otherwise, the pattern loops.

-Additional Functions

-Various other functions and settings are available through the menu.
-(I'm working to write a detailed user manual)
+## Functions:

+Load/save/edit up to 6 songs (4 traks 32 steps max), live/while arpeggiating & step by step recording, 7 arp styles - oredered or key-press order, tempo from 20 to 250 BPM with tap-tempo, pre/post and by-root traspositions, 11 music scales, bake (normalize) transpositions and scale,  jitter (range, probability and miss-note probability), up to 4 arp steps with adjustable distance, 4 arpeggiator/sequencer speeds, 3 trigger mode, swing, metronome with customizable time signature, midi channel selection, in/out sync options, external control by MIDI CC, UI sound settings, (I'm working on a detailed user manual)

 A simulated demo of Arpmini+ can be explored on Wokwi via the link https://wokwi.com/projects/415695537200967681

-Schematic and PCB design: https://oshwlab.com/estorm/miniseq Sparkfun Pro Micro: https://amzn.eu/d/if0r67j
+## Schematic and PCB design: https://oshwlab.com/estorm/miniseq

+Sparkfun Pro Micro: https://amzn.eu/d/if0r67j

 Oled Display (blue): https://amzn.eu/d/c0RTBxJ

 Oled Display (white): https://amzn.eu/d/1IbVAiL

 Buttons: https://amzn.eu/d/09hONIz

 Buzzer: https://amzn.eu/d/fEAc4UO

 Note: Arpmini+ uses a modified version of the GyverOLED library by @AlexGyver.
 Be sure to use the attached files for proper character rendering.